c-varelas/c-varelas/README.md

 ### Hi there 👋

 About Me:
+Hello, I am Cynthia, a web developer and a linguist.
+I obtained my degree in linguistics from California State University Northridge.
+I also obtained my certification in web development from Cal Poly Extended Education.
+My expertise in linguistics trained me to conduct and collect data, and analyze verbal and non-verbal communications in our society.
+In web development I was trained to create front-end and back-end projects using: HTML, CSS, JavaScript, PostgreSQL, React.js and Node.js.
+I inspire to combine my knowledge to create immersive apps for consumers to enjoy.

 <!--
 **c-varelas/c-varelas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.